andreigi/oliodigest/_posts/2021-12-23-No-Regrets-on-crypto-mistakes-and-successes.md

 Decred airdrop, Stellar airdrop, and a lot of others.
 They are 10x plus more expensive by now....
 Recently, I regret not selling the now worthless tokens
 I have in my possession.

+I remember the YOLO tokens I have.
+It was December 2017, I had an inkling to sell while the going is very profitable but because YOLO, I didn't.
+The regret of selling too early old coins made me go YOLO on these token hodl.
+Besides, all of them acquired free so no risk at all except time and effort.
+And now, I know how it somehow feels like to hold dead coins like the people who actually bought and invested in Zetacoin, Viacoin and Archcoin and still holding them.
+I guess I need to move on and extract what little value they have now and then trade them with newer altcoins.
+Bring back that old value altcoin hunter in you and make 10Xes profits again.

 You can never be satisfied with your crypto trading.
 You will regret selling too early, regret selling too late.
 Though come to think of it, nobody can truly sell or buy crypto at the right time.